 Dear Big Lake Triathlete,

 Hopefully this email finds you healthy, rested, and fully primed for an amazing day at this Saturday's Graniteman Big Lake!
 Your race committee has been hard at work preparing the best Triathlon ever, and would like to provide you with details to help you have a great experience.
-All racers are reminded that you must attend the mandatory race briefing at 8:30am near the stage on race morning.
+All racers are reminded that you must attend the mandatory race briefing at 8:30am on race morning.
 We encourage you to read through the following race rules, procedures, and suggestions.

 We will update our webpage (www.granitemanevents.com) on Friday evening if there is any further important news.
 We will also report any weather-related delays on our Facebook page in the event they occur.
 We recommend everyone check it before the race.

 If you have any questions on race day, please look for the folks wearing a light blue T-shirt with RACE OFFICIAL printed on the back.

 Good luck and have a fantastic Graniteman Triathlon experience!